-**EDITED TO ADD: For an updated version of this post, with photos and instructions for a bite-sized version of these, please check out this post: Frozen Yogurt Bites!**
+**EDITED TO ADD: For an updated version of this post, with photos and instructions for the bite-sized version of these bars pictured above, please check out this post: Frozen Yogurt Bites!**

 Happy New Year!!
 Last year on January 1st, I posted a recipe featuring Greek yogurt- Whole Wheat Oatmeal Pancakes.
 They’re my favorite pancakes ever and I make them all the time.
 This year I decided to continue my tradition and share another yummy recipe that features my favorite yogurt on New Years Day!